 “In case of accident, do not accept liability.”
 Have you taken time to internalize this phrase on your insurance card?
 It means more than just a caution, but the truth is; it is a stern warning.
 This is especially true after an accident caused by a trucker who doesn’t take responsibility for his actions.
 In turn, his insurance may shift the liability to you.

 Over 60% of accidents involving trucks are between a truck and a small car.
-Very often the trucker is at fault but because admitting liability may cost them their job, it’s not unheard of for them to blame the driver of the passenger vehicle.
+Very often the trucker is at fault but because admitting liability may cost them their job, noted from Base 36, it’s not unheard of for them to blame the driver of the passenger vehicle.